nasa/cumulus/example/README.md

 ### Adding tests for an existing workflow

-Workflow tests are located in the `/spec/<workflow-name>` folder.
+Workflow tests are located in the `/spec/<workflow-name>` directory.
 Any tests and supporting JSON files can go in there.

 ### Adding a new test workflow

 The workflow should be configured as it would be for a normal Cumulus deployment in a workflows terraform file.
 It must be deployed to the current deployment if testing locally.

-The workflows terraform files are located in the `/example/cumulus-tf` folder and are split up to make the workflows easier to find and understand.
+The workflows terraform files are located in the `/example/cumulus-tf` directory and are split up to make the workflows easier to find and understand.

-A new folder should be added in the `/spec` folder for the workflow and the tests should go into that folder with the input JSON files.
+A new directory should be added in the `/spec` directory for the workflow and the tests should go into that directory with the input JSON files.

-Ideally the test can run in parallel with other tests and should be put in the `parallel` folder.
-If it cannot be, it should go in the `serial` folder.
-Only if the test should be run outside of the test suite should it go in the `standalone` folder.
+Ideally the test can run in parallel with other tests and should be put in the `parallel` directory.
+If it cannot be, it should go in the `serial` directory.
+Only if the test should be run outside of the test suite should it go in the `standalone` directory.

 ## Fake data server